LukaBerkers/RayTracing/readme.txt

 If the material is `Mirror` no shading calculations are done at all, instead we restart with a new ray from the intersection location, in the reflected direction.
 The bounce limit is set to 8, but can be tweaked with a constant in the Trace method.
 If no non-mirror object is hit after the maximum amount of bounces the resulting color will be black.

+The "TileTexture" function in "MyApplication.cs" takes a 2D UV coordinate (Vector2 uv) as input.
+It computes a value c by adding the floor values of uv.X and uv.Y, and then performing a bitwise AND operation with 1.
+The result is returned as a Vector3 with the value of c.
+This function is used to define a texture mapping for the planes in the scene.
+The Plane constructor is updated to take in an optional textureMapping function which is assigned to the Texture properties of the Plane.
+If a texture mapping function is provided, it calculates the UV coordinates and uses the Texture function to determine the color at the intersection point.
+The result is returned as an Intersection object containing the distance, intersected primitive (the plane), surface normal, and color.
+These components allows us to create planes in the scene with customizable colors and optional texture mapping using the provided TileTexture function.

 -----------------------
 | Demonstration Scene |